Emperor Gong of Jin: During Emperor An's reign

 As the years went by, Liu Yu gradually concentrated more and more power in his hands, destroying rivals including Liu Yi (劉毅), Zhuge Zhangmin (諸葛長民), and Sima Xiuzhi (司馬休之), while greatly showing his strength in campaigns destroying rival states Southern Yan, Western Shu, and Later Qin.
 Sima Dewen continued to be largely ceremonially honored but actually powerless during this period.
 In 416, during Liu Yu's campaign against Later Qin, Sima Dewen asked to undertake a mission in Luoyang, recently captured from Later Qin, to try to restore the imperial tombs of the early Jin emperors, but it is not known what came of the mission.
 He returned to Jiankang in 418 after Liu Yu destroyed Later Qin.

 Late that year, Liu Yu, intending to seize the throne and believing a prophecy stating, "There will be two more emperors after Changming" (Changming, which meant "dawn," was the courtesy name of Emperor Xiaowu), became intent on killing Emperor An and replacing him with Sima Dewen.
 However, because Sima Dewen continuously attended to his brother, assassins whom Liu Yu sent to poison Emperor An did not have the opportunity to do so.
 However, around the new year 419, Sima Dewen was ill and had to be at his own house, and Liu Yu's assassin Wang Shaozhi (王韶之) took the opportunity to kill Emperor An.
 Liu Yu then declared Sima Dewen emperor, as Emperor Gong.

 Reign

 Emperor Gong's reign was a brief and powerless one.
 He created his wife Princess Chu empress in spring 419.
 He also promoted Liu Yu, then carrying the title Duke of Song, to the Prince of Song, which Liu Yu initially declined but accepted in fall 419.
 In spring 420, Liu Yu, then at Shouyang sent his assistant Fu Liang to Jiankang to pressure Emperor Gong to yield the throne.
 Emperor Gong responded by summoning Liu Yu back to the capital in summer 419, and Fu then offered him a draft of an abdication edict, requesting that he write it personally.
 Sima Dewen did so, and then left the palace and went to his old house while he was Prince of Langya.
-Five days later, Liu Yu took the throne and established the Liu Song dynasty, ending Jin.
+Three days later, Liu Yu took the throne and established the Liu Song dynasty, ending Jin.